Android Go arrives at Samsung in its thrifty Galaxy J2 Core

 - Android Oreo Go Edition

-Samsung doesn't specify what networks it will run on, but the J2 runs on 2G/3G and 4G so those are probably a good bet.
-That's an improvement over the J2 Pro launched recently, which doesn't connect to any networks at all.
+Samsung doesn't specify which networks it will run on, but the J2 runs on 2, 3 and 4G, so those are probably a good bet.
+That's an improvement over the J2 Pro, launched recently, which doesn't connect to any networks at all.

 Discuss: Android Go arrives at Samsung in its thrifty Galaxy J2 Core